 To say I was proud would be an understatement.
 It was amazing to see my son recognized for all the hard work he put into his academic career.

-The News My Student Has A Learning Disability
+My Student Has a Learning Disability

 As I sat there amidst the band music and sea of mortarboards, my mind flashed back to thirteen years earlier, when a younger and thinner me was sitting in a cramped, dimly lit yellow room.
 A special education teacher and an elementary school psychologist were on the other side of the conference table.
 A five-year-old Tom was in another room being tested by the school’s speech therapist.